Fields

 @field

-If Processors contains an attribute with the same name as a field, its value will be used as processors for that field unless the processors are specified in the out argument for it.
+If Processors contains an attribute with the same name as a field, the value of that attribute is used as a list of default processors for the field, to be used if the out argument of @field is not defined.

 You can also reuse and extend the processors defined in a base class by explicitly accessing or subclassing the Processors class: